Registration is now open for the

 Workshop on the Dynamics and Mass Budget of Arctic Glaciers & the IASC Network on Arctic Glaciology Annual Meeting

-You can register and submit your abstracts (maximum length 300 words) by filling this online-form (copy paste the following link into your web browser: https://goo.gl/forms/nhmcMqH14RbHXYkx1
+You can register and submit your abstracts (maximum length 300 words) by filling this online-form (copy paste the following link into your web browser):

-Registration deadline is October 31, 2018.
-Indicate whether you prefer oral or poster presentation and if your presentation is a contribution to the cross-cutting activity.
+Registration deadline is November 8, 2019.
+Please indicate whether you prefer oral or poster presentation and if your presentation is a contribution to the cross-cutting activity.
 If you have questions, e-mail Thorben Dunse (Thorben.Dunse [at] hvl.no).

-We welcome contribution on all aspects concerning the mass balance and dynamics of arctic glaciers and ice caps, including the Greenland Ice Sheet, and that utilize a broad range of methods, including field observations, remote sensing and modelling.
-We especially encourage submission to our cross-cutting activity.
+We welcome contributions on all aspects concerning the mass balance and dynamics of Arctic glaciers and ice caps, including the Greenland Ice Sheet, and that utilize a broad range of methods, including field observations, remote sensing and modelling.
+We especially encourage submission to our cross-cutting activity (see below).

-Contributions in the form of oral presentations and or posters are welcomed.
+Contributions in the form of oral presentations and/or posters are welcome.
 Presentation will be 15-20 minutes, including discussion.
 For those who bring a poster, time will be reserved in the program to give a short 2-3 minute introduction to the poster.
 Three days of talks and poster presentations, as well as open-forum discussions are planned.

-Arctic glaciers contribute significant amounts of freshwater into Arctic fjords/ocean, in form of surface melt and runoff and frontal ablation (iceberg calving and submarine melt).
-While the impact on glacial freshwater-discharge on fjord and ocean circulation is widely recognized, awareness of the potential impacts of glacial processes and glacier-change on marine ecosystems and biodiversity is only emerging.
+Arctic glaciers contribute significant amounts of freshwater into Arctic fjords/ocean, in form of surface melt/runoff and frontal ablation (iceberg calving and submarine melt) with direct effects on water masses and regional circulation patterns in fjords and oceans.
+The exchange of mass and heat at tidewater glacier margins drive feedbacks on frontal ablation and glacier dynamics.
+There is growing awareness of the potential impacts of glacial processes and glacier-change on marine ecosystems and biodiversity.

 Topics may include